Some useful tips for traveling to Namtso lake

 1. tourists who are planning to travel to Namtso lake are recommended to stay in Lhasa for three to five days to better adapt to the plateau environment and avoid high altitude sickness;

-3. when traveling in Namtso, you must tour the Tashi Peninsula for it is really worth travelling;
+3. when traveling in Namtso, you must tour the Tashi Peninsula for it is really worth traveling;

 4. if the weather is not good, for instance, it is raining or snowing, you are not recommended to head to Namtso as the snow can be very thick in Nagen Mountain Pass;

-6. although it is feasible to leave Lhasa for Namtso lake and return to Lhasa at the same day, but you may choose to spend the night in Namtso to fully enjoy it on the Tashi Peninsula.
-There is Tashi Monastery as well as some guest houses and restaurants on the peninsula.
+6. although it is feasible to leave Lhasa for Namtso lake and return to Lhasa on the same day, you may choose to spend the night in Namtso to fully enjoy it on the Tashi Peninsula.
+There is Tashi Monastery as well as some guesthouses and restaurants on the peninsula.
 You can also set a tent to spend your night there, but you should pay special attention to keep warm at night for it can be really cold;

 7. below Tashi Peninsula is the graceful lake shoreline of Namtso lake and it is perfectly beautiful in the morning and in the evening.